 You can test this with the help of your family member by asking them to go outside and repeat what you’ve done.

-Training your miniature schnauzer to bark when something suspicious happens is crucial to become protective of you and the family.
+Training your miniature schnauzer to bark when something suspicious happens is crucial to becoming protective of you and the family.

 Teaching the “quiet” command